 Ensuring you receive proper medical care while collecting workers’ compensation benefits can be difficult after an injury on the job.
 However, failing to follow workers’ comp procedures can lead to serious consequences.
-Knowing what to do to receive proper medical care and how to provide documentation could mean the difference between continuing to receive workers’ compensation benefits and a denial of coverage in Washington, D.C., Maryland, and Virginia.
+Knowing what to do to receive proper medical care and how to provide documentation could mean the difference between continuing to receive workers’ compensation benefits and a denial of coverage in Northern Virginia.

 For those hurt on the job, we offer experienced workers’ compensation help throughout the process to uphold our commitment to fighting for justice and fair results for more than 30 years.

-What Should I Know About Receiving Medical Care Under Washington, D.C., Maryland, and Virginia Workers’ Compensation Benefits?
+What Should I Know About Receiving Medical Care Under Northern Virginia Workers’ Compensation Benefits?

 Workers’ compensation pays for hospital or any other medical expenses required to diagnose and treat the workplace injury for which you receive benefits.
 You should also receive benefits to pay for rehabilitation and retraining.